kartikbha/Storm-Dev-TestingFramework/README.md

 Steps-
 - Open Tuple Class and define your own tuples there along with getter and setters.
 - Open ExampleBolt and complete your business logic in execute Method.
 - Run ExampleBolt class once you have written business logic there.
-Once started No need to stop it (similar to Storm Local cluster mode).
+Once started no need to stop it (similar to Storm Local cluster mode).
 - Supply Test inputs through ExampleBoltTest.java class.